StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Reviewed by Blain Reinkensmeyer

 I opened a Citi Self Invest account and found it easy to use, easy on the eyes, and very convenient for Citi customers.
 For now, the investment options and tools are sparse.
 Clients can trade listed stocks, ETFs, and approximately 820 no-load, no-transaction-fee mutual funds.
-There are no account fees or investment minimums (hooray).
+Best of all, there are no account fees or investment minimums.

 • Minimum Deposit: $0.00